1964 San Diego Chargers season: Summary

 Rote and Hadl split time at the quarterback position, as they had done the previous year - this time, however, the younger Hadl started eight out of fourteen games, having been exclusively a replacement in 1963.
 Hadl finished with 2,157 yards to Rote's 1,156, and threw twice as many touchdowns (18 to 9) against the same number of interceptions (15), while posting a 6–2 record as a starter.
 Alworth was again the leading receiver, ranking third in the league for yardage with 1,235, and first for touchdowns (13).
 He also rushed for a pair of touchdowns, and averaged 10.5 yards per punt return, second best in the league.
 End Don Norton and tight end Kocourek added 669 and 593 receiving yards respectively.
 The ground attack was weakened by an early-season injury to Paul Lowe, who missed two games and finished with only 496 yards on the season.
 Lincoln became the leading rusher with 632 yards, but his average yards per carry slipped from 6.5 a year earlier to 4.1 in 1964.

 The defense continued to be one of the league's better units, ranking 1st against the pass and 4th against the run.
 Defensive end Faison unofficially had a team-high 7 1/2 sacks and was a first-team All-Pro, while linebackers Chuck Allen and Frank Buncom were both voted to the AFL All-Star game, and second-year cornerback Dick Westmoreland led the team with six interceptions.
 The kicking game was unreliable after Blair was injured early in the season.
-Herb Travenio and Ben Agajanian played in three games each before Lincoln was given the duties in mid-November.
+Herb Travenio and Ben Agajanian played in three games each before Lincoln was given the job in mid-November.
 Collectively, the team made 12 of 26 field goal attempts, going just 5 of 17 from distances of 20 yards or more.
 Hadl doubled as the punter – his average of 39.5 yards per kick put him seventh out of eight in the league.